Contractors affected by COVID-19 – is invoking force majeure the easier way to obtain relief and compensation?

 • (iii) riot, commotion, disorder, strike or lockout by persons other than the Contractor’s Personnel and other employees of the Contractor and Subcontractors;

-• (iv) munitions of war, explosive materials, ionizing radiation or contamination by radio-activity, except as may be attributable to the Contractor’s use of such munitions, explosives, radiation or radio-activity; and
+• (iv) munitions of war, explosive materials, ionising radiation or contamination by radio-activity, except as may be attributable to the Contractor’s use of such munitions, explosives, radiation or radio-activity; and

 • (v) natural catastrophes such as earthquake, hurricane, typhoon or volcanic activity.